Considering investing in a robot lawnmower but don’t know your boundary wire from your base station? Don’t panic.

 This super-quiet mower was another one which was incredibly easy to set up.
 We started by simply scanning the QR code handily displayed on the side of the box, before downloading the app, which guided us through the set-up process in a clear, concise way.

 It appeared to be slightly more sensitive than the other robot mowers we tested – it stopped twice when confronted with an “obstacle” (an errant strand of ivy).
-It responded by asking “is this the base?”, then asking us to remove the obstacle, which we did, after which it carried on with its session.
+It responded by asking “Is this the base?”, and then asking us to remove the obstacle, which we did, after which it carried on with its session.

 However, this enhanced level of sensitivity could well appeal to some as it’s designed for smaller gardens covering up to 400 m2, which will inevitably have more delicate areas.
 It’s perhaps an unavoidable downside to such a compact mower but the advantage is that it tucks effortlessly into the smallest of spaces.
-We also appreciated the presence of not three but four wheels, which (barring the ivy incident) gave it added manoeuvrability, and allowed it to tackle gentle inclines without losing traction.
+We also appreciated the presence of not three but four wheels, which (barring the ivy incident) gave it added manoeuvrability and allowed it to tackle gentle inclines without losing traction.

 Husqvarna Automower 415X